 C-suite’s Business Objectives

-Gillian Armstrong, managing director at Tectre, a Huddersfield based recruitment, training and diversity consultancy, says that C-suite can increase the number of qualified women in a company by making gender initiatives strategic business plans.
-“All management from the top down should have measurable objectives or key performance indicators (KPIs) for a diversity project,” Armstrong said, “and these should be related to the remuneration plans as any other business project would be.”
+Gillian Arnold, managing director at Tectre, a Huddersfield based recruitment, training and diversity consultancy, says that C-suite can increase the number of qualified women in a company by making gender initiatives strategic business plans.
+“All management from the top down should have measurable objectives or key performance indicators (KPIs) for a diversity project,” Arnold said, “and these should be related to the remuneration plans as any other business project would be.”

-Armstrong also suggests using cultural audit tools, being attentive to the results and ready to act on its findings.
+Arnold also suggests using cultural audit tools, being attentive to the results and ready to act on its findings.

 Recruit and Hire Without Bias